ninabarzh/ipa/content/en/docs/guides/allies.md

 * “Would you like help with this now, or should we make a plan for later?”
 * Always check how much the person wants to know, do, or delegate.

 2. Do: explain things step by step.
 Even if you could fix it in 2 minutes, talk them through what you’re doing and why.
-Knowledge is power—they may need to do it again later, alone.
+Knowledge is power, they may need to do it again later, alone.

 3. Do: normalise their concerns.
 What might sound far-fetched to you could be exactly what’s happening.
 Say:

 * “That’s absolutely something we can check for.”
 * Not: “That seems a bit paranoid.”

 4. Do: document what you’ve done.
-Make a private note (on paper or secure app) of what changes were made—especially passwords, resets, and device changes.
+Make a private note (on paper or secure app) of what changes were made, especially passwords, resets, and device changes.
 The survivor should have a copy.

 5. 🚫 Don’t: use your own email or phone number.
 No matter how temporary it seems.
 This creates dependency and may complicate legal or account recovery later.